 Arrival day – with a bit of a drive or a morning spent in flight, 18 holes of golf and checking into your hotel – can be a long day.
 Keep it simple and casual this evening with a short walk down to Pinehurst Brewing Co.

-Housed in the Village of Pinehurst’s historic steam plant building, “PBC” features fresh craft beers from Head Brewer Eric Mitchell and savory Carolinas, Texas and Kansas City inspired BBQ from Pitmaster Chris Dowd.
+Housed in the Village of Pinehurst’s historic steam plant building, “PBC” features fresh craft beers and savory Carolinas, Texas and Kansas City inspired BBQ from Pitmaster Chris Dowd.
 We’re partial to the Pivot IPA and a rack of Railroad Ribs.
 Just saying.

 A big breakfast at The Carolina Hotel and a fresh start make for the perfect time to hop the resort shuttle and head out to “The Centennial,” No. 8.
 Tom Fazio was commissioned to design this tribute to Ross to celebrate Pinehurst’s first 100 years, and his approach blends classic Ross concepts with whimsical snarls that have become his calling card over the years.